 A natural language write-up component converting proof objects created with this layer to an interactive piece of text (Section 3.6).

 In the supplementary Appendix A, an 'escape hatch' from the

-Boxdatastructure to a metavariable-oriented goal state system as used by Lean (Section 3.4.4, Appendix A), this enables compatibility between
+Boxdatastructure to a metavariable-oriented goal state system as used by Lean (Section 3.4.4, Appendix A).
+This enables compatibility between

-In Section 3.1, I will first present an example proof produced by a human to highlight the key features of 'human-like' reasoning that I wish to emulate.
+In Section 3.1, I first present an example proof produced by a human to highlight the key features of 'human-like' reasoning that I wish to emulate.

-Then in Section 3.2 I will give an overview of the resulting designs and underline the primary design decisions and the evidence that drives them.
+Then in Section 3.2 I give an overview of the resulting designs and underline the primary design decisions and the evidence that drives them.

-Box structure and 'moves'
+Box structure and tactics on